XavierMinesParis/SDM/README.md

 ## License

-This project is licensed under the MIT License, see the LICENSE.txt file for details.
+This project is licensed under the MIT License.
+See the LICENSE.txt file for details.